This is "Debug information" page in EurekaLog project's options.

 "Debug information encryption password" option is set

-Important Note: You will always see symbol names when running executable on developer machine.
+Note: you will see symbol names unencrypted when running executable on developer machine by default.
 Passwords are cached on developer's machine at HKEY_CURRENT_USER\Software\EurekaLab\Viewer\7.0\Passwords and HKEY_CURRENT_USER\Software\EurekaLab\Viewer\7.0\Hashes.
 A project ID is used for identification.
+See "Presaved password" option below.

 Checked: Enable local password cache.
 Encrypted executables will run as unencrypted.